IMNEKOKORO/CrushOn-AI-PLUS/README.md

  **DICE AND COIN**
 Useful for RPG roles or quick decisions.

+ **NOTEBOOK**
+You can use the notebook to write important things like "keywords" that the character needs or things you don't want to forget, practically whatever you want.

+ **THEMES**
+several custom themes so you can use the one you like the most (this option is a beta, if the project has a lot of support, in the future it will have more customization such as modifying the colors of the page)

  **BACKUP**
 Use **Export** to download your `.json` configuration and **Import** to restore it or share it with others.